Guide

 Pricing

-- Free: Full audit of any public URL, all issues, AI action plan, PDF export, 200 monitoring tokens/month, 1 brand — MCP server, REST API, and CLI all included
+- Free: Full Technical Audit of any public URL, all issues, AI action plan, PDF export, Google AI Overview visibility checks, and monthly tokens for basic monitoring; MCP server, REST API, and CLI all included

 - Launch ($49/mo): Daily monitoring across all 5 AI engines, 4,000 tokens/mo, 3 brands